 Visiting the Site and setting up a Tacx account

-To use the core functionality of the Site and to access any data collected by a Tacx Service, you must first complete the registration form at the Site and agree to our Terms and Conditions to set up a Tacx account.
-During registration you will be required to provide: personal information such as your name and email address.
+To use the core functionality of the Site and to access any data processed by a Tacx Service, you must first complete the registration form at the Site and agree to our Terms and Conditions to set up a Tacx account.
+During registration you will be required to provide personal data such as your name and email address.
 You can also use your Facebook or Google account to set up a Tacx account.
 You can then also choose to share some information from these accounts with the Tacx account.
-You can always choose to remove Tacx from this account to stop sharing this information.
-Tacx does not knowingly collect information from children under 13 years old.
-If we or a third party service provider requires a birth date to order a specific product or service, you will not be able to enter a birth date that indicates that you are less than 13 years old.
+You can always choose to remove Tacx from this account to stop sharing this information..
 If you opt-in for the Tacx newsletter during registration, Tacx will use your email address to send you newsletters with updates and news about Tacx.
-You may remove your name from our email list by updating your profile in the Account section or by emailing firstname.lastname@example.org.
-We will respond to your request in a reasonable timeframe, and in any event in less than 30 days.
+You may remove your name from our email list by updating your profile in the Account section, by emailing email@example.com or by clicking on the unsubscribe link at the bottom of the emails.
+We will honor your request in a reasonable timeframe, and in any event in less than 30 days.

-We also collect data if you make a purchase or on our Site on any other Tacx Service.
-This includes your (shipping) address.
-If you make a purchase on the Site or on any other Tacx Service, we may also ask you for your credit card and billing information.
-This personal data is solely processed and handled by our payment providers.
-Tacx uses a credit card processing company, Adyen, to process your credit card information as required for your order and to ensure that your transaction is secure.
+We also collect personal data if you make a purchase on our Site or any other Tacx Service.
+This includes your (shipping) address, payment method such as credit card, and billing information.
+This personal data is solely collected, processed and handled by our payment providers.
+Tacx uses a credit card processing company, Adyen, to collect and process your credit card information as required for your order and to ensure that your transaction is secure.
 This processing company does not retain, share, store or use your personally identifiable information for any other purposes.
 Tacx does not have any access to the personal data collected by this credit card processing company.